how do i sign up?

 Our chef prepares all of our meals from scratch each day.
 As long as you let us know about any dietary requirements in advance we can 100% accommodate.

-My camper has a food allergy or restriction.
+My camper has a food allergy.
 Is that ok?

 What if a camper speaks a language other than English?